New Certification

 Timeline

-The time required to complete individual tests varies with current lab capacities.
-BPI recommends contacting approved labs as soon as a test scheme has been provided to schedule tests and determine how much time to budget for this phase of the process.
+However, the time required to complete individual tests varies with current lab capacities.
+BPI recommends contacting approved labs as soon as a test scheme has been provided in order to schedule tests and determine how much time to budget for this phase of the process.

-Independent laboratories are used for BPI certification, and Members may choose any lab that has been approved by BPI and DIN CERTCO.
-The approval process ensures the tests are done by an accredited or compliant laboratory capable of doing the tests for ASTM 6400 and 6868.
+Independent laboratories are used for BPI Certification, and Licensees may choose any lab that has been approved by BPI and DIN CERTCO.
+The approval process ensures the tests are done by an accredited or compliant laboratory capable of conducting the tests according to the relevant standard(s).

 • Submission of Verification Samples